castaway/dbix-class-book/chapters/06-Components-and-extending.md

 We've looked at several ways of extending your DBIx::Class classes using existing components, but what if you don't find a component that does what you need?
-Make sure you've checked CPAN first, and ask in the IRC community channel at irc.perl.org.
+Make sure you've checked CPAN first, and ask in the IRC community channel "#dbix-class" at irc.perl.org.

-If you've done all that and you'd still like to write your own we need to first look at the available Schema, ResultSource, Row and ResultSet methods that you'll need to consider enhancing.
+If you've done all that and you'd still like to write your own then you first need to decide which parts of the process of creating, inserting, updateing and deleting data you want to extend.
+We'll look at all the available Schema, ResultSource, Row and ResultSet methods and dicuss why you would need each one.

 For each of these, you can use Class::C3 / mro method dispatching with `$self->next::method` to call the normal code workflow.
+This is demonstrated for each method.

-### new
+### Result class - new

 Extending the `new` method in your Result class can be used to influence how the values passed to the `create` method are